throwawaygh/arch-openrc-guide/README.md

     # rc-update add cronie default

+#### dbus

+Everything these days needs dbus.
+Install the dbus-openrc package from openrc-base and enable it with

+    # rc-update add dbus default

 #### ALSA

 If you want sound, you should add the ALSA service.
 It is available in the